-Australia's New South Wales sets new daily record for COVID cases - ExBulletin
+Australia's New South Wales sets new daily record for Covid cases - ExBulletin

 Entertainment

-SYDNEY (AP) Australia’s most populous state on Sunday reported a record number of new COVID-19 cases and a sharp rise in hospitalizations as thousands self-isolate at home after contracting the virus or be in contact with someone who did.
+Australia’s most populous state on Sunday reported a record number of new Covid-19 cases and a sharp increase in hospitalizations as thousands of people self-isolate at home after contracting the virus or coming into contact with it someone who did.

 New South Wales reported 6,394 new infections, up from 6,288 a day earlier.
 The number of cases in the state has increased in the past two weeks, but hospitalizations have lagged behind new infections.

-More than 70 percent of cases in some Australian states are the omicron variant of the coronavirus, but New South Wales does not routinely perform genomic testing to identify the variant.
+More than 70% of cases in some Australian states are the omicron variant of the coronavirus, but New South Wales does not routinely perform genomic testing to identify the variant.
 State Health Minister Brad Hazzard said on Sunday that omicron was widespread.

 Health officials reported 458 active cases in state hospitals, up from 388 the day before.
 There were 52 people in intensive care in New South Wales.